Patitotective/ImTemplate/README.md

 	- `prefsmodal.nim`: Draw the preferences modal (called in `main.nim`)

 ## Icon Font
-ImTemplate uses [ForkAwesome](https://forkaweso.me)'s icon font to be able to display icon as text, to do it you only need to import [`icons.nim`](https://github.com/Patitotective/ImTemplate/blob/main/src/icons.niprefs) (where the unicode points for each icon are defined), browse https://forkaweso.me/Fork-Awesome/icons, choose the one you want and, for example, if you want to use [`fa-floppy-o`](https://forkaweso.me/Fork-Awesome/icon/floppy-o/), you will write `FA_FloppyO` in string for Dear Imgui to display:
+ImTemplate uses [ForkAwesome](https://forkaweso.me)'s icon font to be able to display icon in labes, to do it you only need to import [`icons.nim`](https://github.com/Patitotective/ImTemplate/blob/main/src/icons.niprefs) (where the unicode points for each icon are defined), browse https://forkaweso.me/Fork-Awesome/icons, choose the one you want and, for example, if you want to use [`fa-floppy-o`](https://forkaweso.me/Fork-Awesome/icon/floppy-o/), you will write `FA_FloppyO` in a string:
 ```nim
 ...
 if igButton("Open Link " & FA_ExternalLink):